What to expect when your iOS/iPadOS app is managed by app protection policies

 Manage user accounts on the device

 - If a user attempts to add a second managed account, the user is asked to select which managed account to use.
-The other account is removed.
+If the user adds the second account, the first account is removed.

-- If the IT admin adds policy to a second existing account, the user is asked to select which managed account to use.
+- If you add protection policies to another one of your user's accounts, the user is asked to select which managed account to use.
 The other account is removed.

-Read the following example scenario to get a deeper understanding of how multiple user accounts are treated.
+The following example scenario describes how multiple user accounts are treated:

 User A works for two companies—Company X and Company Y. User A has a work account for each company, and both use Intune to deploy app protection policies.
 Company X deploys app protection policies before Company Y. The account that's associated with Company X gets the app protection policy first.
 If you want the user account that's associated with Company Y to be managed by the app protection policies, you must remove the user account that's associated with Company X and add the user account that's associated with Company Y.